aquacluck/ainb_offline/README.md

 - Many links may be missing or wrong.
 This is a display issue, it doesn't affect serialization
 - Many nodes don't get proper layout on the graph, and layout is generally bad.
 Purely visual
 - Some files may crash, usually due to layout hitting a loop
-- AI/Global pack is hardcoded for totk 1.0.0: `Pack/AI.Global.Product.100`, other versions will need to change this
-- AI/Global pack, Root category folders (AI, Logic, Sequence), and zsdics are hardcoded for totk.
-Other titles (eg wonder) will need edits

 Minor limitations + UX issues: